 One very particular question I get is that I work with colourful characters, and they are very interested in how the work is made, what is the concept behind it.
 Then people want to know about the editions, but mainly it questions about how the work is made.

-How important is it to make new style projects vs getting known for certain particular projects and styles?
+How important is it to explore new art styles vs getting known for a certain art styles?

 I am not particularly worried, but I understand it’s a risk.
 Not because of my brand image, I think this can be always preserved as the essence of my work won’t change.
 From a business point of view, staged photography projects can be really expensive to create.
 With this in mind, whenever I am planning to invest money and time on a new project, I always like to have a very clear plan of what is the purpose of this project and what I am willing to show and get from it.